Maintenance tasks for System Center Configuration Manager

 Back up application, security, and system event logs and clear them.

-Check the site database size, and check that there is enough available disk space on the site database server so that the site database can grow.
+Check the site database size and verify there's enough available disk space on the site database server so that the site database can grow.

 Do SQL Server database maintenance on the site database according to your SQL Server maintenance plan.